 Pharaoh Shishak (945–924 BC) invaded Israel and Judah in 925 BC and carried off the treasures of Jerusalem’s temple.
 The Bible records the attack from Judah’s perspective (2 Chr 12), but Shishak’s list gives much greater detail including the names of 150 cities, most of which cannot be located today.
 Scholars debate how to read this inscription, but most agree that the following cities are mentioned: Taanach, Beth-Shean, Rehob, Mahanaim, Gibeon, Beth-Horon, Megiddo, and Arad.

 Every Egyptian temple had a sacred lake, and the one at Karnak Temple was the largest.
 Used daily by the priests for purification, the sacred lake was also used in festivals during which images of the gods would travel across the lake in boats.
-The lake measures 130 x 77 meters and was surrounded by storerooms and homes of the priests.
+The lake measures 425 by 255 feet (130 x 77 m) and was surrounded by storerooms and homes of the priests.

 Karnak (Ancient History Encyclopedia).
 A detailed and well-illustrated article.

 Exploring The Temples of Karnak: A Visitor’s Guide (PlanetWare).
 Offers photos and descriptions of many points of interest at Karnak.

 Temple of Amun-Re and the Hypostyle Hall, Karnak (Khan Academy).
 This article is short, but the illustrations alone make it worth a look.

 Karnak Great Hypostyle Hall Project (University of Memphis).
 Extensive site describing the most awe-inspiring of ancient buildings, including a general description, a tour, and a bibliography.
 The site also describes the painstaking work of the team recording the inscriptions.

 Karnak (Tour Egypt).
 Detailed description of the temple’s main areas with links to further discussions.